Afraxis ESP Methods

 Contact us to learn more information.

 Afraxis ESP utilizes ballistic dye labeling for fluorescent staining of individual neurons.
-This fluorescence microscopy permits detailed investigation of extensive dendritic arbors on each neuron.
+The fluorescence confocal microscopy permits detailed investigation of extensive dendritic arbors on each neuron.
 Our trained microscopists accurately identify individual neurons within precise neuroanatomical regions and subregions.
 Narrow criteria (e.g. branch type, branch order) are applied based on microscopic measurements collected on each individual neuron.
 These steps are required to produce the most accurate, reliable, and reproducible data for our evaluations.
 Our methods are also compatible with GFP and other fluorescent protein labels.

 Dendritic Spine Analysis: